Leather industry in China: Export markets

 China exports leather goods to over 130 countries, with key markets including Russia, the United States, Germany, Japan, and Eastern Europe.
 In 2000, China’s leather and footwear exports totaled US$17.47 billion, the highest globally.
 Russia is a major destination for sheepskin garment leather.
 Exports are facilitated through direct channels and intermediaries in Hong Kong and South Korea, with products ranging from fur coats to footwear and accessories.

+A worker inspects a finished leather coat on a rack in a garment factory in Hebei province.

 In 2021, China held the position of the world's leading exporter of leather goods, accounting for 29% of global exports.

 Environmental impact

 The leather industry has faced criticism for its environmental footprint, particularly due to wastewater from tanning processes.
 In 2009, the industry discharged over 249 million cubic meters of wastewater, making it one of China’s top 20 water polluters.
 Tannery effluents often contain toxic heavy metals, chromium, and high levels of Chemical Oxygen Demand (COD) and Biological Oxygen Demand (BOD).

 Historically, small manufacturers prioritized cost over environmental compliance, leading to widespread pollution.
 The industry’s reliance on chromium tanning (used in 80% of global leather production) exacerbates water and soil pollution.
 In some places wastewater was found to contain hexavalent chromium, a carcinogen, found in soil several times above government standards.